KartoffelL/CEFJB/README.md

 The Library always has to be initialized with 'CEFInstance.init(...)'

 Using Swing:
-  create a 'CEFSwingComponent' and add it to something lika a JFrame
+  create a 'CEFSwingComponent' and add it to something lika a JFrame.

 Other:
   run '<code>CEFFunk.createBrowser(...)</code>' to create a browser and aquire its ID. run '<code>CEFInstance.register(browserID, CEFFunk funk)</code>' to register the browser to the specified CEFFunk Object.
- A CEFFunk Object contains callbacks that can be overridden calls going to the native library can be invoked by the static methods found in CEFFunk, exmpl:
+ A CEFFunk Object contains callbacks that can be overridden. calls going to the native library can be invoked by the static methods found in CEFFunk, exmpl:
   '<code>CEFFunk.setFocus(browserID, false);</code>'